Tetsuya3850/CS-Terminology/README.md

 Database normalization is to organize the database so as to minimize redunduncy.
 It involves decomposing tables utilizing foreign keys (a field in one table that uniquely identifies a row of another table).
 The drawback is performance, joins are expensive.

 ### JOIN
 Join is used to combine the results of two tables.
 To perform a join, each of the tables must have at least one field that will be used to find matching records from the other table.
-INNER JOIN: The result set would contain only the data where the criteria match.
-OUTER JOIN: The result set would also contain records that have no matching in the other table.
-The unmatched field will have a NULL value.
-LEFT OUTER JOIN: The result will contain all records from the left table regardless of match.
-RIGHT OUTER JOIN: The result will contain all records from the right table regardless of match.
-FULL OUTER JOIN: The result will contain all records from both the left and right table regardless of match.
+INNER JOIN: The result set would contain only the data where the criteria match.<br/>
+OUTER JOIN: The result set would also contain records that have no matching.
+The unmatched field will have a NULL value.<br/> LEFT OUTER JOIN: The result will contain all records from the left table regardless of match.<br/>
+RIGHT OUTER JOIN: The result will contain all records from the right table regardless of match.<br/>
+FULL OUTER JOIN: The result will contain all records from both the left and right table regardless of match.<br/>